Writer of the world in an international city

 “Geneva itself is a very multicultural city and that introduces you in this beautiful way to different ways of thinking and different ways of living.
 That is not necessarily reflected in the material of my fiction but in my understanding of the world, which is what forms my fiction.”

-When it comes to promoting her novels, the author returns to the US for books tours, and she retains close connections to her country of origin, but she sees herself more as a writer of the world now than as an American, or Swiss or European writer.
+When it comes to promoting her novels, the author returns to the US for book tours, and she retains close connections to her country of origin, but she sees herself more as a writer of the world now than as an American, or Swiss or European writer.
 This global spirit is evident in the many different locations she features in her work – from Paris to the Philippines to the Hebrides.

 After our trek around the woods and back roads of Geneva, it is also evident in Korkeakivi’s appreciation of her current environment.
 “It gives me joy, and that’s a beautiful thing.
 I’m a very outdoorsy person as well as being a city person, and in Geneva you have a beautiful mix of those two.”